CircuitVerse/Blog/content/posts/Pragati_UserOnlineDocumentation.md

 After the Community Bonding period, the team and I decided that I would focus on developing videos and text that drive adoption of the platform, especially for the primary audience (educators).
 While the documentation addressed the entire CirucitVerse platform, the videos played a key part in improving the onboarding experience and in demonstrating the key workflows of the platform.
 Since it is important that current content is audited, validated and updated for driving user adoption, the team decided to prioritize this task above creating tutorials.
 Finally, information (old and new) was organized, structured, and labeled in an effective, coherent and sustainable way.
 Chapters and subchapters were created for making the content searchable.

-# Project Deliverables
+### Project Deliverables

-1. **Explainer Video: **This task involved creating a video that showcased the CircuitVerse platform to a new user.
+1.**Explain Video:** This task involved creating a video that showcased the CircuitVerse platform to a new user.
 Besides sharing the key inspiration behind the CircuitVerse platform, it shares the key features and workflows that allows users to build and simulate circuits on the go.
 I had purchased the TechSmith Camtasia 2020 for creating and editing the  videos.

     Using the available assets in Camtasia, I created different artaffects for including in the videos.
 Once these artaffects were created, they were rescued across different videos for brand building.
 Each video tutorial

-    1. **Link to video:** Introduction to CircuitVerse Platform: **[https://www.youtube.com/watch?v=3Df-2Cn_80A&feature=youtu.be](https://www.youtube.com/watch?v=3Df-2Cn_80A&feature=youtu.be) **
+    1. **Link to video:** Introduction to CircuitVerse Platform: [https://www.youtube.com/watch?v=3Df-2Cn_80A&feature=youtu.be](https://www.youtube.com/watch?v=3Df-2Cn_80A&feature=youtu.be)
-    2. **Status of deliverable: **Complete
-2. **Instructional Videos**: This task involved creating 7 different videos that demonstrated the foundational knowledge the users need to better understand  the platform.
+    2.**Status of deliverable:** Complete 2.**Instructional Videos**: This task involved creating 7 different videos that demonstrated the foundational knowledge the users need to better understand  the platform.
 These videos can be reused by the educators (primary audience) during planning their classroom assignments.

-    **Status of deliverable: **Complete
+   **Status of deliverable:** Complete

 Table 1: Different videos created to explain the CV simulator